 When the level is below 100%, you can drag the blue rectangle to pan and adjust the visible portion of the frame.

-- lacksquare Drag the slider or click the lacksquare and lacksquare buttons to choose a custom zoom level. - Click the thumbnail and roll your mouse wheel to zoom in or out.
+- Drag the slider or click the and to buttons to choose a custom zoom level. - Click the thumbnail and roll your mouse wheel to zoom in or out.

 Toggling full-screen playback